apache/trafficserver/doc/developer-guide/plugins/getting-started/index.en.rst

 file to determine the names of all shared plugin libraries that need to be loaded.
 The ``plugin.config`` file also defines arguments that are to be passed to each plugin's initialization function, ``TSPluginInit``.
-The :file:`records.config` file defines the path to each plugin shared library, as described in :ref:`specify-the-plugins-location`.
+The :file:`records.yaml` file defines the path to each plugin shared library, as described in :ref:`specify-the-plugins-location`.

 .. note:: The path for each of these files is *<root_dir>*\ ``/config/``, where *<root_dir>* is where you installed Traffic Server.